Community Partners

 Self Enhancement Inc. (SEI)

 SEI is dedicated to guiding underserved youth to realize their full potential.
 Working with schools, families, and partner community organizations, SEI provides support, guidance, and opportunities to achieve personal and academic success.
 SEI brings hope to individual young people and enhances the quality of community life.
-Lines for Life continues to work with and support the mission that SEI promotes, this partnership has allowed us to assess the needs of youth of color allowing us to provide culturally responsive trainings and resources.

 Urban League of Portland